- Carnaby Street map location

 - bobby – “I was very disappointed with carnaby street.
 Maybe it was good once, in the 1960s, but now it is just the same as any other street with the same kind of shops which you would never normally go in.
 It's nice to take a detour just to see what its like, and to say that you've been there, because its not very far away from oxford street, but its not the kind of place that I would ever go back to.… more”

-If you enjoy this then try: King’s Road (catch the tube from Oxford Circus to King’s Road); Oxford Street (you can walk it in 7 mins) and Soho (you can walk it in 4 mins).
+If you enjoy this then try: King’s Road (catch the tube from Oxford Circus to King’s Road); Oxford Street (you can walk it in 7 mins); Regent Street (you can walk it in 6 mins) and Soho (you can walk it in 4 mins).